Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Conclusion

 \section{Conclusion}

-This work proposed a theoretical and computational framework, motivated by the Mori-Zwanzig formalism, to furnish a closed-form approximation of the Koopman operator for a nonlinear autoencoder.
-The framework provides an interpretable reduced-order model while ensuring accurate reconstruction and evolution of the dynamics.
-We use a non-linear autoencoder to lift the high dimensional non-linear phase space dynamics to a low dimensional approximately linear invariant latent space.
-In this latent space, we split the dynamics such that we obtain an approximate Koopman operator for dominant energy observables and introduce a non-linear memory term to account for the low energy residual dynamics.
-The proposed training strategy ensures that the approximate Koopman operator has maximum contribution to the evolution, giving us dynamically relevant observables.
-We demonstrated that, MZ-AE is able to learn regime transitions in flow past a cylinder with only two observables.
-The observables capture the limit cycle dynamics, while the memory correction term enables the accurate prediction of the unstable equilibrium.
-Furthermore, the model is able to extract the limit cycle frequencies of the cylinder flow, thus demonstrating its capability to learn the essential dynamical features while remaining interpretable.
-In another application, we tested the model on the Kuramoto-Sivashinsky system in the chaotic parameter regime where it showed promising short-term predictability and good long-term statistical performance for considerably low model orders.
-The future work involves analyzing the complete spectrum of the dynamics in the latent manifold of the autoencoder and the application of the proposed framework to fully turbulent regimes.
+This work proposes a theoretical and computational framework which exploits the Mori-Zwanzig formalism to furnish a closed-form approximation of the Koopman operator for a nonlinear autoencoder.
+The framework provides an interpretable ROM while ensuring accurate reconstruction and evolution of the dynamics.
+We use a non-linear autoencoder to lift the high-dimensional non-linear phase-space dynamics to a low-dimensional approximate linearly invariant latent space.
+In this latent space, we split the dynamics such that we obtain an approximate Koopman operator for dominant energy observables and introduce a memory term to account for the low-energy residual dynamics.
+The memory term is modelled using a regression-based projection method which satisfies the GFD constraint in the Mori-Zwanzig formalism \cite{lin2022regression} (MZ-AE GFDc).
+We also use a linear RNN (MZi-AE LRNN) to model the memory term however, the GFD constraint is not guaranteed to be satisfied in this method.
+We demonstrate that these methods provide a substantial improvement over Koopman-AE (Koopman approximation using non-linear autoencoder) and DMD in predicting the limit cycle of cylinder flow using only two resolved observables.

+We also propose an extension to MZi-AE LRNN for systems with multiple equilibrium points.
+For these systems, non-linearity is necessary to capture the transition between the multiple fixed points.
+We introduce this non-linearity in the memory term by modeling it with a non-linear LSTM.
+This model is referred to as MZi-AE NRNN.
+We demonstrate that MZi-AE NRNN is capable of capturing regime transitions from the base flow to the limit cycle in flow past a cylinder, with just two resolved observables.
+In this case, the linear Markov term captures the limit cycle dynamics, while the nonlinear memory correction term facilitates the transition from the unstable equilibrium.
+In addition, all the proposed MZ-AE approaches successfully extract the fundamental frequency of the cylinder flow, thereby demonstrating the frameworks' capability to learn the essential dynamical features while maintaining interpretability.

+In another application, we evaluated the model on the multi-scale KS system within the chaotic parameter regime.
+In the case of a finite and small number of resolved observables, the trajectory produced by Koopman-AE decays down close to the trivial zero solution while that of both MZ-AE GFDc and MZi-AE LRNN settles close to the true mean solution.
+Both linear memory models struggled with predicting long-term statistics.
+By contrast, MZi-AE NRNN outperforms these models and shows promising short-term predictability and remarkable long-term statistical performance for considerably low model order.